 Wearing a wetsuit is pretty standard in diving, and mostly we do it for thermal protection.
 Scuba divers need to make sure our core body temperature doesn’t dip too low as a result of being submerged in water that is colder than our internal body temperatures.

 But there are other good reasons to wear a wetsuit while scuba diving, too.

 The main one is to protect your bare skin from minor irritants that could be floating in the water column – namely, translucent and perhaps even microscopic organisms, like jellyfish, etc., that could cause a sting or other irritation on your skin.

 When diving in Cozumel, the visibility is incredibly clear most of the time, but you still can’t always see the often translucent little critters being carried by the current.

 Every now and then I feel a weird point of stinging on my face or hand, and am grateful that I’m pretty well covered up, otherwise.

-It’s also a good idea to wear long pants and long sleeves to protect you from brushing up against any fire coral, or certain marine life that might sting – but that also might be camouflaged so you don’t see it until it’s too late.
+It’s a good idea to wear long pants and long sleeves to protect you from brushing up against any fire coral, or certain marine life that might sting – but that also might be camouflaged so you don’t see it until it’s too late.

 However, it’s also true that accidents happen, especially with new divers.

 The high tourism season in Cozumel is traditionally from December through March.
-That is also when we start getting some of the coolest water temperatures of the year, bottoming out at around 77-78F/25C.
+That is also when we start getting some of the coolest Cozumel diving water temperatures of the year, bottoming out at around 77-78F/25C.

 After a few consecutive dives at 77 degrees, your core temperature will likely have a tougher time bouncing back.